proventa/aws-postgresql-demo/docs/blog-Prometheus-Grafana.md

     with_items: "{{ monitoring_public_ip }}"
 ```

-Make sure to replace `<cluster-name>` with the name of your cluster, which has the same name as the Grafana dashboard JSON file.
-The JSON file for the dashboard can be downloaded from our GitHub repository [here](https://github.com/proventa/aws-postgresql-demo).
+Make sure to replace `<cluster-name>` with the name of the Grafana dashboard JSON file.
+The JSON file for each dashboards can be downloaded from our GitHub repository [here](https://github.com/proventa/aws-postgresql-demo).

 Here are some screenshots of the Grafana dashboard: